 - Beyond Bowl & Serenity Bowl – Peak 6: Those that like adventure have multiple hike-to terrain choices with the opening of Peak 6.
 Exit the chair and hike up to your left for Serenity or to your right for Beyond.
 Or have the best of it and do both!
 You can also take the lazy hike and step just above the Patrol Hut to drop into Beyond Bowl with less than 20 steps of hiking.

 But why stop there?
-Breckenridge has many more black trails waiting for you.
+Breckenridge has many more expert terrain trails waiting for you.
 And to really take your game to the next level, check out the Breckenridge Ski and Ride School.
 Classes and private lessons are offered for all levels, from beginner to expert.
 Who know, maybe you’ll be ready for a double black trail in no time!